seiyria/rectshot/README.md

 # rectshot
-A small nodejs utility to get the color of a pixel on the desktop screen.
+A small nodejs utility to get a screenshot to buffer of a region on the desktop screen.

 ## Usage